 Cruciferous vegetables and estrogen are tightly linked.
 By eating more cruciferous vegetables, you can help improve estrogen conditions.

 While estrogen plays a valuable role in the body, too much estrogen can worsen many symptoms.
-These symptoms include PMS, cause bloating, decrease libido and even cause breast cancer over time.
+These symptoms include PMS, bloating, decreased libido, and even breast cancer over time.

 Many women have slight estrogen dominance caused by chronic stress, liver detoxification dysfunction, constipation, and BPA.

 Good news: the effects of high estrogen can be combated by eating cruciferous vegetables.
-Cruciferous vegetables were also first studied as a chemotherapeutic in the 1990s (R).
+Cruciferous vegetables were also first studied as a chemotherapeutic against certain kinds of cancer beginning in the 1990s.

 Eating indoles and isothiocyanates from broccoli (more on this later) is very beneficial in improving hormone regulation and helping with the elimination of cancer.